 WBD is proud of our work with the Department of Defense (DoD), where we developed a crowdsourcing platform, Waggl, which garners insights on barriers to change and measures the rate of adoptions across the enterprise.
 Several Fortune 500 corporations have adopted the tool, and over thirty organizations across the DoD apply the Waggl for change management insight.
 The platform allows WBD to generate qualitative and quantitative information that provides senior officials with real-time, automated graphics illustrating change readiness, barriers, and best practices.

-WBD helps its clients make better decisions as they implement new systems, technology, and processes and develops bespoke change management solutions with data-driven results.
+WBD helps its clients make better decisions by implementing new systems, technology, and processes and developing bespoke change management solutions with data-driven results.

 Author: Gerry Flood, Senior Associate at WBD, is a financial consultant professional engaged with the firm’s Procurement and Business Analysis award with the Department of Defense.